VDA5050/VDA5050/VDA5050_EN.md

 # 7 Message specification

-The different messages are presented in tables describing the contents of the fields of the JSON that is sent as an order, state, etc.
+The different messages are presented in tables describing the contents of the fields of the JSON.

 In addition, JSON schemas are available for validation in the public git repository (https://github.com/VDA5050/VDA5050).
 The JSON schemas are updated with every release of the VDA5050.
 If there are differences between the JSON schemas and this document, the variant in this document applies.